Introducing Nate Furman!

 James Bama

-Fred Taraba of Taraba Illustration Art has announced the availability of this beautiful original James Bama painting for sale.
+This beautiful original James Bama painting is for sale.
 It was used for the paperback book cover Go To the Widnow-Maker by James Jones (author of From Here to Eternity).
 Mat opening is 16.5 x 13″.
 Art is in excellent condition and signed lower right.
 It’s not framed.
-Fred has this priced at $5,200 which includes FedEx shipping to a domestic address.
+It is priced at $5,200 which includes FedEx shipping to a domestic address.

 The art was reproduced in its paperback book form on page 96 of our James Bama: American Realist book.